Table of contents:

 The new GST rate list for 2025 introduces significant updates aimed at simplifying compliance and boosting economic growth.
 GST, or Goods and Services Tax, is a comprehensive tax levied on the supply of goods and services.
 It replaced multiple indirect taxes in India and introduced a uniform tax structure.

-Must read: Takeaways from the 55th GST Council Meeting with Agenda Highlights
+Reference for previous GST rates: Takeaways from the 55th GST Council Meeting with Agenda Highlights

 These changes are expected to impact businesses and consumers differently.
 For instance, a reduction in GST on certain raw materials will lower manufacturing costs.
-On the other hand, increased rates on non-essential services may affect consumer spending.
+On the other hand, increased rates on non-essential services may positively affect consumer spending.

 Sector-Specific GST Rates

-Comparison of New and Old GST Rates on Goods and Services
+Comparison of New and Old GST Rates

 The new GST rate list brings revisions aimed at balancing revenue with public welfare.
 Here’s a quick comparison: